simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

 If you wish to suggest a dataset be added to the database or have some data that you would like added, please email Raphael (nrhagen@uw.edu).

+In short the current data submission process is:

+1. Contact us about adding a dataset to CMAP. (nrhagen@uw.edu)
+2. Format your data and metadata in the CMAP format.
+3. Submit your dataset via email for feedback and review.
+4. Once OK'ed, register a DOI for your dataset.
+5. Submit dataset via email with DOI for ingestion into CMAP.

 Data Template
 -------------